- June 19 - August 4

 Service Team is a small group of high school students who spend the summer learning how to integrate their lives more fully into God's mission in the world.
 Participants engage in service and leadership opportunities, small and large group worship and study, a close-knit peer community, and deep mentoring relationships with camp counselors.
 We hope Service Team campers experience God’s love and encounter Him through all of these experiences.
 Service Team is one of the foundational programs of HoneyRock and one of the premier camper discipleship opportunities.

 Service Team is one seven-week session that coincides with all the other camper sessions of the summer.
-There are twelve spots available per gender and participants live in cabin groups of six campers and two counselors.
+There are twelve spots available per gender and participants live in cabin groups of six campers and one to two counselors.

 Wilderness trips: Cabin groups participate in one or more local overnight hiking or canoeing trips to build community, learn skills, have fun, and enjoy creation.

 Instructional activity areas: Participants have the opportunity to complete intermediate and master achievements in evening activity periods and later serve alongside the activity staff, where they will assist in leading and teaching activity skills toward the end of their summer.

 Once you have registered for the program and have paid your deposit, you will receive an application and reference form by email.
 If you have any questions, please contact the Service Team Coordinator.